-NOR - 270 (May 2021)
+NOR - 255 (Dec 2019)

-Teaques Bridge Primary School is located in a residential area of Trench and serves the neighbourhoods of Trench and Wombridge.
+Teagues Bridge Primary School is located in a residential area of Trench and serves the neighbourhoods of Trench and Wombridge.
 The school serves a multi-cultural community and is proud of its strong foundation in promoting a culture of respect and value for the beliefs and traditions of others.

-There are currently 255 pupils on roll, aged between 4 and 11.
-There are 8 classes in full time use, each with its own interactive whiteboard.
-All classes have access to TA support throughout the week and the school also has 3 bi-lingual teaching assistants to support those children with English as an additional language.
+There are currently 277 pupils on roll, aged between 4 and 11.
+There are 9 classes in full time use, each with its own interactive whiteboard.
+All classes have access to TA support throughout the week.